 Welcome to Hamnavoe Primary School!

 Hamnavoe Primary School is a Primary school, which serves the community of Burra.
-During the session 2015/2016 the school roll comprises 64 pupils and 5 members of teaching staff including those designated to support pupils with additional support needs.
-It has 3 classes.
-P1-2, P2-5 and P5-7.
+Starting the session 2019/20 the school roll comprises of 77 pupils and 6 members of teaching staff including those designated to support pupils with additional support needs.
+We have 4 classes.
+P1,P2-3, P4-5 and P5-7.
 We also have travelling teachers and instructors who visit us to take lessons in Music, Art and P.E.
-We have one part-time Learning Support Assistant and 2 full-time Learning Support Workers.
+We has a part-time Learning Support Assistant and three full-time Learning Support Workers.

 Hamnavoe Primary School is an integral part of the community both educationally and socially and maintains close links with parents.